 Ontologies for the Behavioural and Social Sciences

-The workshop will be held as a hybrid event with in-person participation for those who can attend in Bolzano supplemented by virtual participation for those who cannot.
-Registration will be opening soon.
+The workshop will be held as a hybrid event with in-person participation for those who can attend in Bolzano, supplemented by virtual participation for those who cannot.

 Organisers: Janna Hastings, Robert West, Susan Michie, Caitlin Notley, Sharon Cox.

 all listed times are in CEST (Bozen-Bolzano)

 15:00 – 15:45 Keynote: Susan Michie — The Human Behaviour-Change Project and the Behaviour Change Intervention Ontology

 15:45 – 16:10 Caitlin Notley — The Need for Ontologies for Systematic Reviews: Case Study in Flavoured Tobacco Use

 16:10 – 16:35 Robert West — Specifying Behavioural Outcomes

 16:50 – 17:15 Mark Fox and Kate Ruff — CIDS: An Ontology for Representing Social and Environmental Impact

 17:15 – 17:40 Adrien Barton — Foundations for an Ontology of Nudges

 17:40 – 18:05 Irshad Ally and Werner Ceusters — Challenges in Realism-Based Ontology Design: a Case Study on Creating an Ontology for Motivational Learning Theories